Distinguishing Majorana bound states from accidental zero-energy modes with a microwave cavity: Effect of chemical potential disorder

 We analyzed the ABS scenario under conditions where disorder occurs in the superconducting part, using the parameters listed in Table~\ref{parametertable}.
-Spatial fluctuations of the chemical potential shift the ABS energy away from zero ($\epsilon_0/\Delta_{\rm min}=2.51\times 10^{-2}$) compared to its clean case because, unlike MBS, the ABS is not protected by a topological gap and relies on fine‐tuned conditions (e.g., the chemical potential and Zeeman field) for zero energy pinning.
-Fig.~\ref{disordercases}(b) shows the visibility $\nu(\omega_{0n},j_c)$ as a function of $j_c/L$ and, similar to the clean case, we see that the two parities are distinguished before the cavity couples to the right SC edge, making it distinct from MBSs.
+Spatial fluctuations of the chemical potential shift the ABS energy away from zero ($\epsilon_0/\Delta_{\rm min}=2.51\times 10^{-2}$) compared to its clean case because, unlike MBS, the ABS is not protected by a topological gap and relies on fine‐tuned conditions (e.g., the chemical potential and Zeeman field) for zero-energy pinning.
+Figure~\ref{disordercases}(b) shows the visibility $\nu(\omega_{0n},j_c)$ as a function of $j_c/L$, and similar to the clean case, we see that the two parities are distinguished before the cavity couples to the right SC edge, making it distinct from MBSs.

 Even in the presence of moderate disorder, the QMBSs remain pinned near zero energy ($\epsilon_0/\Delta_{\rm min}=3.91 \times 10^{-5}$).
-Hence, they are capable of mimicking the MBSs in the disordered limit too, as shown in Fig.~\ref{disordercases}(c).
-We have checked that this remains true for other disorder realizations, see Appendix \ref{Appendix_Disorder_2}.
+Hence, they are capable of mimicking the MBSs in the disordered limit as well, as shown in Fig.~\ref{disordercases}(c).
+We have checked that this remains true for other disorder realizations; see Appendix \ref{Appendix_Disorder_2} for another realization.
 Nevertheless, for all plots, the magnitude of the parity-dependent susceptibility (and consequently the visibility) changes drastically even with weak disorder.
-That is because these quantities contain the wavefunctions of the extended states, which are altered more efficiently by disorder than the in-gap states, because the separation in energy between different states scales as $\propto1/L^2$ \cite{Dmytruk_Phys.Rev.B.2023Microwave}
+This behavior arises because these quantities involve the wave functions of extended states, which are more susceptible to disorder than in-gap states, as the energy separation between different states decreases as $\propto 1/L^{2}$ with system size \cite{Dmytruk_Phys.Rev.B.2023Microwave}.